 Please note: We do not automatically file extensions if we haven’t heard from you.
 Please let us know if you need an extension.
 An extension is an extension of time to file, NOT an extension of time to PAY.

-February 21 – last day to get business information to us for a March 15 filing (partnerships and S corporations)
+last day to get business information to us for a March 15 filing (partnerships and S corporations).

-August 1 – last date to submit information to us for the September 16 Partnership/Corporation extended deadline.
+last day to submit information to us for all extended tax returns.

-Information received after these cut-off dates will be worked on as soon as possible, but we will not go to extreme measures to prepare these returns on time.
+Information received after these cut off dates will be worked on as soon as possible, but please understand that your filing may be completed late.

-Be aware that corporate (and partnership) returns carry at least a $200 per month, per shareholder penalty for late filings, even though no tax is due.
+Be aware that corporate (and partnership) returns carry at least a $200 per month, per shareholder/partner penalty for late filings, even though no tax is due.

 Personal returns carry a late filing penalty of 5% of the tax due per month late up to 25% in addition to late payment penalties and interest.
-There are not penalties for filing for a refund late.
+There are no penalties for filing late if you are due a refund.